mrseanryan/screenium/readme.md

 screenium
 =========

-screenium = a console tool for automated web site testing, to detect differences via screenshots taken with Selenium WebDriver.
+screenium = easy to configure console tool, for automated testing of web sites, via screenshots taken with Selenium WebDriver.

 License
 =======